 His silent era career consisted of films for most all of the East and West Coast production companies including Triangle, Selig, Lubin, Vitagraph, MGM, Fox, Paramount, First National, more.
 Richmond's peak period - meaning his most prestigious film roles - occurred in the early to mid 1920s when he was 35-40 years of age.
 A few examples are highlighted below:

 Above are screen captures from the Henry King production of TOL'ABLE DAVID (Inspiration Pictures/First National, 1921).
-The star was Richard Barthelmess, and Richmond portrayed one of his brothers.
-My understanding that the exteriors on this were shot in Virginia.
+The star was Richard Barthelmess and Richmond portrayed one of his brothers.
+Exteriors on this were shot in Virginia.
 TOL'ABLE DAVID is considered a significant film and was selected in 2007 for inclusion in the National Film Registry at the Library of Congress.
 It is available for download/streaming at the Internet Archive (link at the bottom of this page).